Modern Slavery

 Dalkia UK Policy Statement

-Modern Slavery and Human Trafficking Statement 2023
+Modern Slavery and Human Trafficking Statement 2025

-Dalkia UK has a zero-tolerance approach to modern slavery and is committed to working to ensure that our own operations, and those of our supply chains, are appropriately evaluating the risks of Modern Slavery.
+This statement is made in accordance with the requirements of the Modern Slavery Act 2015.
+Dalkia UK has a zero-tolerance approach to modern slavery and is committed to working to ensure that our own operations, and those of our supply chains, are appropriately evaluating the risks of modern slavery.
 We are working to mitigate these risks as far as possible through our commitment to ethical business.
 We strive to improve our standards of ethical behaviour continuously and our commitment to ethical business practice is outlined in our Code of Conduct and accompanying Whistleblowing Policy.
-Our Boards of Directors, the Executive Management Teams, managers and staff members are fully committed to ensuring this outcome.
+Our boards of directors, executive management teams, managers and staff members are all fully committed to ensuring this outcome.

 This statement is made by and on behalf of Dalkia Group Limited and its subsidiaries, which make up the Dalkia UK group as a whole (together in this statement, referred to as Dalkia UK).
 Those subsidiaries of Dalkia Group Limited that are required to make their own statement under the Modern Slavery Act 2015 have adopted this statement.